How to Move Beyond SaaS Product Demo Videos [Plus Product Video Alternatives]

 Observing prospects’ behavior can tell you a lot about what might convince them to make a purchase and what new features might be worth incorporating into your product in the future.

-Directly funneling the most engaged prospects to sales along with a description of their demo behavior helps reps better tailor their demos to what people actually want to see.
+From there, you can directly funnel the most engaged prospects to sales (along with a description of their demo behavior) so reps can better tailor their demos to what real visitors actually want to see.

 Share